InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 When visiting your neighbors, likely they will help you around in their
 apartment: They'll show you the way to their living room, likely they'll show you where the restroom is located.
-If you're staying longer, they likely also give you more details: In my case an example would be to try to avoid turning on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.
+If you're staying longer, they likely also give you more details: in my case an example would be to try to avoid turning on the dishwasher and the electric kettle at the same time to avoid blowing the fuse.

 Similarly every software system comes with it's own quirks and intricacies.
-Often the most obvious ones are well documented: In smaller projects this documentation can be found in the README.md.
+Often the most obvious ones are well documented.
+In smaller projects this documentation can be found in the README.md.
 In larger ones, contribution specific documentation can often be found in the CONTRIBUTING.md document.